Content last updated January 2023.

 - SOQL is not wrapped in try-catch

-- LIKE and wildcard filter criteria appear frequently in SOQL
+-- LIKE and wildcard filter criteria appear

 In your design standards and documentation: